EddieAbbondanzio/eddieabbondanz.io/content/post/XJ/unibody-rust-repair-part-7/index.md

 ---
-title: "XJ - Ass Cancer Rehab Part 7: A New Fuel Neck Housing And Making Cut N Fold Panels"
+title: "XJ - Unibody Rust Repair Part 7: A New Fuel Neck Housing And Making Cut N Fold Panels"
 date: 2020-12-13
 type: post
-featuredImage: "/post/xj/ass-cancer-rehab-part-7/images/28.jpg"
+featuredImage: "/post/xj/unibody-rust-repair-part-7/images/28.jpg"
 ---

 # The Fuel Neck Housing

 I've been ignoring the gaping hole around where the fuel neck passes through the interior to travel down towards the gas tank.
 I had a feeling it'd be easy to fix so I never put much thought into it.
 I honestly didn't bother to worry about it until I had the floor fully welded in and no choice but to finally address the issue.
 ![](images/1.jpg)

 There used to be a cover that went over the fuel neck to protect it on the interior side.